RyenCook/cpp-projects/README.md

 12. Programs
 	1. Banking - Even more advanced foreay into OOP
 	2. Cats - Foreray into basic OOP with c++
+	3. Menu - Basic testing of menu functionality
-	3. Report_Cards - Another, more advanced foreay into OOP
+	4. Report_Cards - Another, more advanced foreay into OOP
 13. Storage - Learning how C++ stores objects
 14. Strings - String mutations
 15. Templates - Generic placeholders for valid objects